gartempe/MacOS-Thinkpad-Yoga-12/README.md

 **So you should update BIOS to version 1.20 at minimum !**

+BIOS Summary of Changes at https://download.lenovo.com/pccbbs/mobiles/jeuj84ww.txt

 <1.20>
 - (New) Updated Fan table
 - (Fix) Fixed an issue that Fan stops working even when temperature reaching trigger point.

-Note about BIOS:
+...

 <1.08>
 - (New) Removed authentication of WLAN cards.

-Source: Summary of Changes at https://download.lenovo.com/pccbbs/mobiles/jeuj84ww.txt

 So if you want to be able to replace the Wifi card with a MacOS compatible card, Bios version 1.08 or above is mandatory.

+--> Version 1.20 or later recommended.

 ---------------------

+### 2. BIOS settings

+- Disable Computrace
+- Disable Vtd / Vtx
+- Enable CSM
+- Enable US3

+### 3. Know your hardware